sendwithus/competencies/competencies/slack.md

 Channels you create have a purpose set as part of the creation.

 You know how to use reminders.

+You know how to use scheduled messages to send later.

 You think about the useful lifespan of a channel and set a reminder in slack to check whether this channel is still useful.